-- 1. Eligibility is determined on a weekly basis.
+1. Eligibility is determined on a weekly basis.
 Any student who has less than a 60 percent average, cumulative for the quarter, in two or more subjects will be ineligible for the next week, which will run from 6 a.m.
 Sunday until 6 a.m. the following Sunday.
-Eligibility reports will be run weekly by noon on Wednesday with letters of ineligibility sent to parents via email and US Postal Service no later than Thursday. - 2.
-As per KSHSAA rules, students must pass five or more credits of unit weight during a semester in order to be eligible the following semester. - 3.
+Eligibility reports will be run weekly by noon on Wednesday with letters of ineligibility sent to parents via email no later than Thursday.
+Please make sure we have a working email address in PowerSchool.

+- 2. As per KSHSAA rules, students must pass five or more credits of unit weight during a semester in order to be eligible the following semester. - 3.
 Ineligible students are encouraged to notify their parents prior to receiving the written notice.
-Parents are encouraged to sign up for weekly academic grades via PowerSchool. - 4.
-Ineligible students must attend athletic practice, but may not participate in competitions or any other extra-curricular activity during the week for which they are ineligible.
+Parents are encouraged to sign up for weekly academic grades via PowerSchool.
+This includes parents of all SFTJH/CAC all students in grades 4-8. - 4.
+Students that are academically ineligible must attend athletic practice, but may not participate in competitions or any other extra-curricular activity during the week for which they are ineligible.
 They are discouraged from attending any school activities during the time they are ineligible from participating.
 After three weeks of ineligibility, the coach/sponsor may suspend the athlete from the team/organization. - 5.
-Discipline problems and unserved detentions or suspensions may result in a student being ineligible and/or removed from the team. - 6.
+Students must follow our Code of Conduct as well as our behavior expectations.
+Unserved after school detentions or suspensions will result in a student being ineligible and/or removed from the team. - 6.
 Home-schooled students may participate in KSHSAA interscholastic activities, provided they meet the KSHSAA criteria.
-The criteria are: (1) students must be enrolled at the school for five or more credits of unit weight during the current semester, and (2) students must have passed five or more credits of unit weight during the most recent semester of attendance. - 7.
+The criteria is outlined in the KSHSAA Handbook under House Substitute Senate Bill 113. - 7.
 There shall be a one-week grace period at the beginning of each quarter in which students will not be held out of activities due to failing grades.
 Notices of deficiency will be sent, but students will be allowed to participate.
 Failing grades earned during or after the second week will result in students being deemed ineligible for the next week's participation.
 Administration discretion will be allowed in case of extenuating circumstances.